House Members Ranked by Effectiveness: The CEL Data, July 2026 Roster

 Who is the most effective member of the House right now?

-By the Center for Effective Lawmaking's latest scores, covering the 118th Congress, Rep. Sam Graves of Missouri was the most effective member of the House, with a score nearly seven times the chamber average.
+By the Center for Effective Lawmaking's latest scores, covering the 118th Congress, Rep. Sam Graves of Missouri was the most effective member of the House, with an LES of 6.793, nearly seven times the chamber average.
 The 119th Congress will not be scored until 2027.

 Why do some highly ranked members show zero laws enacted?